freeciv/freeciv-web/freeciv-proxy/README.txt

 See status on this URL when proxy is running: http://localhost:8082/status

-The proxy requires Python 2.7 and simplejson 2.1.1.
+The proxy requires Python 2.7.

 The HTML5 Websocket server requires:
 - SocketTornad.IO 0.0.4 - https://github.com/MrJoes/tornadio